DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FAQ.md

 Yes, an outbound staging record can be created again.
 Use the **Reset flag** and **Send to EDI** buttons on the source transaction.

 ### Module FAQ
-The module specific FAQ can be found here:
+The module specific FAQ can be found below. <br>
+FAQ include example errors and methods to fix.

 - [Customer](CUSTOMER/INTRODUCTION/FAQ.md)
 - [Vendor](VENDOR/INTRODUCTION/FAQ.md)
 - [3PL](3PL/INTRODUCTION/FAQ.md)